Jim Salicrup: Career

-In 1992, Salicrup became the editor-in-chief of Topps Comics, where he edited Bram Stoker's Dracula, X-Files, The Lone Ranger and Tonto, Zorro, Lady Rawhide, a line of Jack Kirby superhero titles, Ray Bradbury Comics, and more.
+In 1992, Salicrup became the editor-in-chief of Topps Comics, where he edited Bram Stoker's Dracula, The X-Files, The Lone Ranger and Tonto, Zorro, Lady Rawhide, a line of Jack Kirby superhero titles, Ray Bradbury Comics, and more.

 At Stan Lee Media, Salicrup served as senior writer/editor, as well as the writer and voice of "Stan Lee's Evil Clone".

 Salicrup served as the editor-in-chief at Papercutz, publishers of Nancy Drew, The Hardy Boys, Tales From The Crypt, Totally Spies!, and Zorro graphic novels.
 He departed the company following its acquisition by Mad Cave Studios.

 He is a trustee at the Museum of Comic and Cartoon Art (MoCCA).